luontola/extformatter/README.txt

 2. Run the following command "mvn clean package assembly:assembly" in the root source directory.
-On successive calls you may use the "mvn-assemble.bat" script which works in offline mode.
+On successive calls you may use the "mvn-assemble.bat" script which operates in offline mode.

 3. Collect the *-bin.zip and *-src.zip files from the /target directory.